 These types of errors, although they seem small in nature, can be a major red flag to employers.
 It shows you lack attention to detail, and many hiring managers or recruiters will think you rushed through your application.

-How to avoid this mistake: Take your time filling out applications and have someone else look it over if possible.
-Print out your answers and read them aloud to catch anything you may miss while scanning through on the computer.
+How to avoid this mistake: Take your time filling out job applications and have someone else look them over if possible.
+This includes having someone proofread your resume and cover letter.
+You can also read your resume, cover letter, and other job application materials aloud to catch anything you may miss while scanning through on the computer.

 This is something everyone learns in grade school, but it’s amazing how many people STILL don’t read directions!
 Every application you fill out will be slightly different or require a different response—so it’s important to read through each step.

 How to avoid this mistake: Pay attention and slow down during the job application process.
 If you’re feeling rushed, it’s probably because you’re applying to too many openings that you may not be qualified for (or genuinely interested in), so you may want to rethink your job search strategy.

 3. Submitting A Resume You Haven’t Tailored To The Position

 This is a big no-no. It shows you don’t really understand what the employer is looking for and are just hoping your resume fits some of the criteria.
 Not tailoring your resume also makes it harder for it to get past the ATS.

 How to avoid this mistake: Carefully read through the job description, qualifications, and education requirements.
 On your resume, show the employer how you're qualified through your previous experience, skills, and expertise.
 Quantify your work experience and accomplishments, and make sure your resume is optimized with keywords so it can actually get past the ATS and into the hands of the hiring manager.